limpkin/mooltipass/README.md

 **Can I use on my computer/laptop/phone/tablet...?**
 All devices (including smart phones and tablet PCs) include a USB host capable port.
 The Mooltipass will work with all of them.

+**How secure is the Mooltipass?**
+Security has a price.
+We therefore designed the system to provide the best price/security compromise possible.
+It will be perfect for individuals but may not be suited for security professionals.
+A detailed risk analysis can be found inside the GitHub repository but rest assured that we're using most recent encryption algorithms.